lumeland/lume.land/plugins/picture.md

 </picture>
 ```

-The plugin not only generates the HTML code but also send to the
+The plugin not only generates the HTML code but also sends the configuration
-`transform_images` plugin the configuration to generate all these images.
+to the `transform_images` plugin to generate all these images.

 ## Sizes